mph-/lcapy/doc/tutorials.rst

    ─────────────── - ─────────────── + ────────────
           13                13              13

-The first two terms represent the steady-state reponse and the third term represents the transient response due to the sinewave switching 'on' at :math:`t=0`.
+The first two terms represent the steady-state response and the third term represents the transient response due to the sinewave switching 'on' at :math:`t=0`.
 The steady-state response is the sum of a sinewave and cosinewave of the same frequency; this is equivalent to a